tomasperino-cybersecurity/1-SOC-EXPERIENCE---Traffic-Analysis-Excercise-with-Incident-report/README.md

 🕵️‍♂️ # 1-SOC-EXPERIENCE---Traffic-Analysis-Excercise-with-Incident-report

+🌎 Background
+As dynamic go-getter at a Security Operations Center (SOC), you check the Security Information and Event Management (SIEM) system and find several signature hits for NetSupport Manager RAT from 45.131.214[.]85 over TCP port 443.
+The activity started on 2026-02-28 at 19:55 UTC.

+Using this information, you quickly retrieve a packet capture (pcap) of the traffic from the internal IP address that triggered these alerts.
+It's all on you now!
+You're expected to write up an incident report, so someone can track down the infected computer and put a stop to this nonsense!

 Malicious activity related to NetSupport Manager RAT was detected from the external IP address 45.131.214.85 over TCP port 443.
 Network traffic analysis identified a compromised internal host within the 10.2.28.0/24 network segment.

+The program used to analyze the packets was Wireshark 🦈​

 🌎​ Environment Details
 - Lan Range: 10.2.28.0/24